SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Evaluation Setting

 \subsection{A New Dataset: GitHubAD}

 \textbf{The PatchFinder Dataset is Skewed and Outdated}.
 Our evaluation focuses on two datasets: (1) PatchFinder~\cite{li2024patchfinder}, and (2) GitHubAD, a new dataset we build from the GitHub Advisory database~\cite{githubAD}.
-The reason we need to introduce a new dataset is that the CVEs in PatchFinder are old and exhibit a skewed distribution, heavily concentrated on a few well-known repositories.
+The reason we need to introduce a new dataset is that the CVEs in PatchFinder are old (1999-2022, average 2017) and exhibit a skewed distribution, heavily concentrated on a few well-known repositories.
 This limits the dataset’s ability to evaluate performance on newer CVEs and the ones in less known repos.

 \textbf{Introducing the GitHubAD Dataset for Fair Evaluation}.
-To fairly evaluate the performance, we collect the GitHubAD dataset, which contains CVEs from May 2009 to Oct 2024, and the CVEs are more evenly distributed.
+To fairly evaluate the performance, we collect the GitHubAD dataset, which contains CVEs from May 2009 to Oct 2024, average 2020, and the CVEs are more evenly distributed.
 For each CVE, we collect the commit URLs in the reference links as the patching commits, e.g., the patch of CVE-2021-41079 is \texttt{34115fb}\cite{CVE-2021-41079-github}.
 This definition follows VFCFinder~\cite{dunlap2024vfcfinder}.
 Arguably, the reference commits may not be officially confirmed as the patch.
 However, since these commits are all relevant to the CVE, a higher ranking score indicates that the model is also effective in retrieving the correct patching commit.

-\textbf{Train/Test Split: Creating a Difficult Test Set}.
-Following previous work~\cite{chen2023identifying,dunlap2024vfcfinder}, we split both PatchFinder and GitHubAD into training and testing sets by repositories: each repository appears in either training or testing, but not both, to reduce the data contamination.
-Different from existing work~\cite{chen2023identifying,dunlap2024vfcfinder}, we create a difficult test set using the formula below ($Difficulty = D$):
+\textbf{Train/Test Split: Evaluating the Large Repositories}.
+Following previous work~\cite{chen2023identifying,dunlap2024vfcfinder}, we split both PatchFinder and GitHubAD into training and testing sets by repositories: each repository appears in either training or testing, but not both, to reduce the data contamination \footnote{Why we do not reserve the earlier CVE in the same repo for training: the earlier data within a repo for training only works after a repo has accumulated a significant amount of CVEs.
+80\% repos in GitHubAD only have 1-2 CVEs.}.
+We reserve the repos with larger number of commits for testing.
+The statistics of the datasets are shown in Table~\ref{tab:stat} of Appendix~\ref{app:data_stat}.

-For repositories with more than 5000 commits, we select the most difficult repositories based on $Difficulty$; for repositories with less than 5000 commits, we select the difficult repositories based on $Difficulty / math.log(100 + \#commits)$.
-Within the difficult repositories, we select the ones with the largest number of CVEs.
-The intuition is that it is easier for smaller repositories with fewer commits to achieve a higher retrieval score, therefore the difficulty score should penalize the repositories with smaller number of commits.
-The statistics of the datasets are shown in Table~\ref{tab:stat}.
 For GitHubAD's training set, we randomly sample 477 repositories to reduce the indexing cost for training.